wyewyewye/tinyEasyMuduoWebServer/README.md

 # tinyEasyMuduoWebServer
-this project is a tiny easy web server which is based on C++, muduo, jsoncpp, MySQL and manually implemented HTTP protocol.
+this project is a tiny easy web server which is based on linux QtCreator C++, muduo, jsoncpp, MySQL and manually implemented HTTP protocol.